Street Art vs Fine Art: What Actually Matters for Collectors

 Is street art fine art?

 It can be.
-Street art becomes collectible when the artist, visual language, documentation, and market context are strong enough to survive outside the wall where the work first appeared.
+Street art becomes collectible when the artist, the work itself, the documentation, and the market context are solid enough to survive outside the wall where it first appeared.

 Can street art be collected?